amolmane1/amolmane.github.io/_posts/2017-01-22-Mixed-Models-In-RJAGS.md

 **Now** we can get to the meat of this blog post - the RJAGS model.
 If you're not familiar with RJAGS, the next code block will look intimidating, but hopefully I can help you understand it better.
 It's basically a coded version of the distributions of the priors and posteriors.

+Note: Parts of this code have been directly taken from <http://bendixcarstensen.com/Bayes/Cph-2012/pracs.pdf>
 ``` r
 model_string = "
 model {